Back to experiences

 The essential skills every young person needs to succeed in education and their future career.
 Find out more at the Skills Builder Partnership.
 This experience builds the following skills:

-• Creativity - the use of imagination and the generation of new ideas.
+• Creativity - Using imagination and generating new ideas

-• Leadership - supporting, encouraging and motivating others to achieve a shared goal.
+• Leadership - Supporting, encouraging and motivating others to achieve a shared goal

-• Speaking - the oral transmission of information or ideas.
+• Speaking - Transmitting information or ideas

-• Teamwork - working cooperatively with others towards achieving a shared goal.
+• Teamwork - Working cooperatively with others to achieve a shared goal

 What the teachers say